Untreated HIV increases the risk of heart disease but starting treatment reduces these risks.

 These conditions are often caused by lifestyle factors although they are sometimes genetic.

-According to the British Heart Foundation, coronary heart disease (angina and heart attack) and stroke are usually caused by a narrowing of the arteries known as atherosclerosis.
+According to the British Heart Foundation, coronary heart disease (angina, heart attack and heart failure) and stroke are usually caused by a narrowing of the arteries known as atherosclerosis.
 This is where fatty deposits, known as atheroma, gradually build up on the walls of the arteries, making it harder for blood to get through.
-More about heart problems.
+More about heart problems and strokes.

 Your lifestyle can increase your risk of heart disease.
-By stopping smoking, reducing your alcohol intake, having a healthy diet low in saturated fats, exercising regularly and addressing problems such as high cholestrol and high blood pressure, you can help keep your heart healthy.
+By stopping smoking, reducing your alcohol intake, having a healthy diet low in saturated fats, exercising regularly and addressing problems such as diabetes, high cholesterol and high blood pressure, you can help keep your heart healthy.
+Ask a doctor or a nurse how much exercise you need if you're new to it.

 Next: Kidney problems ››